Ty963/fakeStore/README.md

 ## TODO
 1. Implement routing
+2. Implement react-hook-form login page
-2. Implement user context
+3. Implement user context
-3. Implement local storage of user details
+4. Implement local storage of user details
-4. Implement context for cart
+5. Implement context for cart
-5. Implement auto cart fetch on refresh
+6. Implement auto cart fetch on refresh

 so functions that wait until the user does something to run, and functions that run once you hit a certain page are different and you have to get the timing right and be able tot ell the difference between the two